Counselling in Romford and Havering

 Havering's history and Robin Corner

 Bedford’s Park at Havering-atte-Bower provides a wonderful and refreshing view over the Thames valley.
 Perhaps it was for this view, that Edward the Confessor chose to build a royal house there.
-Many monarchs after Edward enjoyed the same pleasures wandering through the pleasant grounds of North Havering, hunting deer and no doubt other kingly pleasures too.
+Many monarchs after Edward enjoyed the same pleasures wandering through the pleasant grounds of North Havering.
 If you follow a path from the Royal house down to the river, you will cross the Main Road to London.
 London Road/ Main Road has been a main thoroughfare since people first travelled East of London.
 Romford grew up at the cross roads between London Road and the route from the King’s house to the river.
 Romford became a major market town for East London and South Essex primarily because of it’s location and it’s regal connections.

 Robin Corner lies on the boundary of Hornchurch and Upminster.
 In days gone by, monks farmed cattle on this land.
 Hence, St Andrews church, (the Horn’d Church) is complete with a bovine head.
 The cows grazed on the water-meadows bordering the River Ingrebourne which is now known as the Ingrebourne Valley.
 This flooding plain was a rich and fertile area.
 The monks would drive their cattle to the market at Romford and sell leather there too.
 Dean Goodchild endeavours to continue the tradition of this land with emotionally rich and fertile counselling at Robin Corner.